aman0408/multi-network-using-dra/README.md

 make demo
 ```

-## Verification

-After running the demo, you can verify that everything is working correctly.

-1.  **Check if the sample Pod is running**:

-    ```bash
-    kubectl get pods
-    ```

-    You should see a Pod named `pod1` with a status of `Running`.

-2.  **Verify the network interface has been moved**:

-    Check that the `dummy0` interface has been moved from the host to the `pod1` container.

-    ```bash
-    # The interface should NOT be present on the host
-    docker exec mn-dra-poc-control-plane ip link show dummy0
-    # The interface SHOULD be present inside the pod's network namespace
-    kubectl exec -it pod1 -- ip link show dummy0
-    ```

-3.  **Check the logs**:

-    You can inspect the logs from the controller and the plugin to see the reconciliation and allocation process.

-    ```bash
-    # Get controller logs
-    kubectl logs -n multi-network-using-dra-system -l control-plane=controller-manager

-    # Get plugin logs
-    kubectl logs -n multi-network-using-dra-system -l app=dra-plugin
-    ```

 ## Cleanup

 To clean up the resources created by the demo, you can use the following `make` targets.